 Internet or email phishing is a common online threat.
 To help protect yourself, it’s important to be aware of common phishing scams to prevent becoming a victim.

 Email phishing consists of emails sent with the purpose of gaining personal information from the email recipient, such as passwords or Social Security numbers.
 These messages are disguised as being from known companies or users, but are not from a legitimate source.
 These messages also often contain falsified website that are designed to look like the company's website, but they are setup to capture information that is then resold or otherwise used maliciously.

 What are some common phishing attempts?

-that many businesses or groups (such as the IRS) do not communicate via
+- Many businesses or groups (such as the IRS) do not communicate via email.

 I may have given my information to a phisher.
 What should I do?

-walk you through getting your account preferences set back to their
+contact the HelpDesk to make an appointment as soon as possible.
+The HelpDesk can then walk you through getting your account preferences set back to their original state.